orizens/orizens.com/src/pages/blog/2016-02-05-angular-2-attribute-directive-creating-an-infinite-scroll-directive.md

 import { Scroller } from './scroller';
 ```

-The logics and migrated code of AngularJS.x is imported from the &#8220;scroller.ts" class file.
+The logics and migrated code of AngularJS.x is imported from the "scroller.ts" class file.

 We're going to use some of angular's 2 core objects to define the relevant properties.

 ### Directive Definition

-To declare an attribute as a directive, similar to Component, we use the &#8220;**<a href="https://angular.io/docs/ts/latest/api/core/Directive-decorator.html" target="_blank">@Directive()</a>**" decorator, while specifying an attribute class selector (css selector):
+To declare an attribute as a directive, similar to Component, we use the "**<a href="https://angular.io/docs/ts/latest/api/core/Directive-decorator.html" target="_blank">@Directive()</a>**" decorator, while specifying an attribute class selector (css selector):

 ```typescript
 @Directive({